samfitgen/trgen/docs/Triathlete-Full_Distance_Triathlon-Low_Volume.md

 > Run 10min up to Easy-Moderate, RPE6 to warm up, then dial things back and run
 > steadily, Moderate-Hard, RPE8 for just 30 minutes before cooling down for 10
-> minutes at an Easy, RPE 4pace for a total of 50 minutes of running
+> minutes at an Easy, RPE4 pace for a total of 50 minutes of running

 ### Thursday